Personal Injury Lawyers in Cleveland, OH Answer YOUR Questions

 That depends on a number of factors.
 While you ultimately make the final decision, if you have retained an attorney, speak with your lawyer about your options.
-Our motor vehicle accident lawyers begin negotiating your claim only after you have recovered from your injuries as much as possible after an accident—that way there is a comprehensive understanding of the extent of your injuries, and all associated medical costs in the event that healthcare providers or Medicare needs to be reimbursed from a settlement.
+Our motor vehicle accident lawyers begin negotiating your claim only after you have recovered from your injuries as much as possible after an accident—that way there is a comprehensive understanding of the extent of your injuries, and all associated medical costs in the event that healthcare providers or Medicare need to be reimbursed from a settlement.
 You also need to weigh the pros and cons of continuing to litigate your case in hopes of a better offer.

 What should I do if I was in a car accident with an uninsured driver?

-Hopefully you have uninsured motorist coverage on your policy at the time of the crash.
+Hopefully, you have uninsured motorist coverage on your policy at the time of the crash.
 Uninsured motorist coverage is typically included as part of full-coverage policies (check with your insurance company.)
 Your uninsured motorist coverage should provide the same compensation, from your own insurer, for property damage, medical bills, wage loss, and pain and suffering as if it were the at-fault driver’s company.

 How long will it take to resolve my claim?